-Iran-backed militias try to storm Baghdad's Green Zone after losses in national elections
+Backers of Iran-backed militias try to storm Baghdad’s Green Zone after election losses

 Iraq’s military said Friday that Prime Minister Mustafa al-Kadhimi had ordered an investigation into the violence.

-When asked by a reporter why protesters had not dispersed outside the Green Zone as security forces tried to push them back, militia representatives said that they had received orders for their cadres to stay put.
+The escalation came as Sadr and his representatives met in Baghdad with leaders of Shiite, Sunni and Kurdish parties, raising the prospect that he would move ahead with the formation of a government that would marginalize Iran-linked factions.

-The international community has broadly endorsed the results of Iraq’s Oct.
-10 election, saying it proceeded “smoothly” and with significantly less fraud on the day than in previous years.
-But the vote was marred by one of the lowest turnouts in the country’s history, reflecting widespread apathy and disillusionment at the depth of corruption and lack of accountability in a political system forged in the wake of the American invasion.
+Foreign observers have broadly endorsed the results of Iraq’s October election, saying it proceeded “smoothly” and with significantly less fraud on voting day than in previous years.
+But the vote was marred by one of the lowest turnouts in the country’s history, reflecting widespread apathy and disillusionment over corruption and a lack of accountability.

 The country’s electoral commission began a partial manual recount of the vote last week, saying that, so far, initial results have stayed the same.

-Iran’s influence is marbled throughout Iraq’s economy and political system, and it backs a network of powerful armed groups that make its authority clear in the corridors of power and out on the streets.
+Iran’s influence is marbled throughout Iraq’s economy and political system, and Tehran backs a network of powerful armed groups that make its authority clear in the corridors of power and out on the streets.

-Human rights groups say that Iran and Sadr-linked militias have assassinated dozens of their critics in recent years, sending ripples of fear through an anti-government protest movement that toppled Iraqi Prime Minister Adel Abdul Mahdi two years ago this month.
+Human rights groups say Iran and Sadr-linked militias have assassinated dozens of their critics in recent years, sending ripples of fear through an anti-government protest movement that toppled Iraqi Prime Minister Adel Abdul Mahdi two years ago this month.

-As night fell Friday, the violence had largely ebbed, but several hundred protesters remained out on the streets.
-Eyeing them warily, a commander in the security forces said that he was worried.
+As night fell Friday, the violence had largely died down, but several hundred protesters remained out on the streets.
+Eyeing them warily, a commander in the security forces said he was worried.

 “They are mobilizing,” he said.
 “We are afraid they might bring their weapons.”